American Family ALL-USA Fox Valley awards

 BASKETBALL

-1. Appleton North (26-0): Top-ranked team in Division 1, Lighting reach state tournament at Resch Center for second consecutive season.
-Next: Friday, Division 1 state semifinal vs. Milwaukee King.
+1. Appleton North (26-0): Lightning secures Appleton’s first WIAA girls’ basketball crown with wins over Milwaukee King and De Pere in state tournament last week.
+Next: Season complete.

-2. Wrightstown (23-3): Tigers qualify for state tournament for first time since 2004.
-Next: Today, Division 3 state semifinal vs. Madison Edgewood.
+2. Wrightstown (23-4): Tigers drop D3 state semifinal last Thursday to eventual champ Madison Edgewood.
+Next: Season complete.

-3. Hortonville (20-5): Polar Bears make trip to state for first time in 30 years.
-Next: Friday, Division 2 state semifinal vs. Cudahy.
+3. Hortonville (20-6): Polar Bears fall to Cudahy in Division 2 state semifinal last Friday.
+Next: Season complete.

-4. Shiocton (18-8): Chiefs parlay tough schedule into first state tournament berth in program’s history.
-Next: Today, Division 4 state semifinal vs. La Crosse Aquinas.
+4. Appleton West (19-6): Terrors lose to eventual state champion Appleton North in sectional semifinals.
+Next: Season complete.

-5. Seymour (20-6): Thunder falls to Beaver Dam in Division 2 sectional final on Saturday.
+5. Shiocton (18-9): Chiefs lose to Aquinas in D4 state semifinal last Thursday.
 Next: Season complete.

 *Teams are evaluated in relation to enrollment size/division.